shady2k/node-red-contrib-simple-message-queue/README.md

 **Config**

-**Bypass first message?**: If this flag set to True, first message only will be bypassed.
-Message with Reset property will resume this behaviour.
-False by default.
+**Bypass first message?**: If this flag set to True, first new message will be bypassed, than node will be busy until it's not get message with trigger property.
+True by default.

-**Bypass interval**: If this value greater than 0, node will wait for specific interval in milliseconds and if only one message in queue, message will be released.
+**Bypass interval**: If this value greater than 0, node will realease message from queue without trigger after specific interval in milliseconds since last message send.

 This node is based on https://gist.github.com/dceejay/cea8afa28b7a93ebdc0f - respect to @dceejay (Dave Conway-Jones) https://github.com/dceejay